News KrakenD CE v2.10 released with new Docker official image, LRU cache, and more

 check Validates that the configuration file is valid.

-check-plugin Checks your plugin dependencies are compatible.
+check-plugin DEPRECATED: Use the new plugin command.
+Checks your plugin dependencies are compatible.

 e2e Executes an end to end test for the gateway based on the configuration file and a set of specs.